 The first step is to map out your business processes against your process workflow.
 You will then begin to identify areas where you can focus on and make improvements.
 Once you can identify where things are going wrong, you can start applying technology to solve for those problems.
 Many engineering services firms do that in reverse – they acquire technology and try to put it in place within a business process, and that will never work – it is the backwards way of going about it.

 When it comes to some of the more provocative challenges in the engineering services vertical today, a big one is market conditions.
-Demand is growing, especially considering Congress recently passed the massive infrastructure bill (November 15, 2021).
+Demand is growing.
 The opportunity in engineering services is sitting at our feet for an untold number of years to come; however, many would argue equally offsetting that opportunity is the challenge to acquire and retain the employees required to perform the work.

 However, an antiquated solution is to think the only way to ramp up business is to hire more people.
 The labor shortage has presented an opportunity for engineering services firms to expand their business not by increasing headcount, but rather by investing in technology, embracing change, and applying lean business strategies.

 So, what would happen if we decided to embrace the labor shortage issue rather than fight it like a looming plague?
 The reality is, we would profit and grow from it.
 Again, only after you understand what your true business process looks like, modernize it through leveraging technology while overcoming the labor shortage challenge.
 In doing so, you will inevitably improve your operational efficiency without adding headcount, position your firm to win more business and/or to win larger-scale projects, and create a competitive advantage.